stonecrusher/simpleMenuWizard/README.md

 * `tab-context.css` when right-clicking on a tab

 Items that appear in different contexts with same ID will disappear in all contexts when activated.

+## Contribute
+For bugreports and missing items you're welcome to [open an issue here](https://github.com/stonecrusher/simpleMenuWizard/issues).

+## Links
+A great repository for modifications of the Firefox 57+ UI is [CustomCSSforFx](https://github.com/Aris-t2/CustomCSSforFx) by Aris